adamcath/awsfs/README.rst

 - Caching: Currently most things are just on a 60 second cache, period.
   Can we do better (e.g. if you modify something through awsfs, you should probably see those writes immediately).
 - Logging: do more.
 Is syslog really appropriate?
-Should we expose a virtual log file inside the filesystem?
 - Writes: currently it's read only.
 There are some cases where writing directly would be natural (e.g. dynamo, s3), and other cases where it might make more sense to expose "programs" (cd ec2/<instance-id>; terminate).